jmarly/gatling-signalr/README.md

   )).start()
 }
 ```
-In the executor thread we do:
+In the SignalR executor thread we do:
 ```scala
     // ..
     val stTime = clock.nowMillis